Visitor safety tips in parks

 1. Research your trip and make the right choices

 Match your walks and activities to your abilities, fitness and stamina.
 Wear good walking shoes and protective clothing for all activities .
 Always carry water with you.
-Know where you’re going – look up the park in your favourite mapping app, however, be aware that many areas of our parks are outside mobile range.
-Check the park pages on this website for park closures.
+Know where you’re going – look up the park in your favourite mapping app, however, be aware that many parks are outside mobile range.
+Its best to have printed or offline maps for more remote or difficult walks, especially if you are unfamiliar with the area.
+Consider how weather or seasonal conditions may have impacted track condition.
+Check the park pages on this website for park and track closures and information about walk duration and difficulty.
 For longer trips, tell someone else where you are going and when you expect to return.
+Specific tips for hiking safely can be found here.

 2. Be sun smart